-You’ll never know when emergencies arise so it’s better to be prepared than sorry.
-When preparing your bug-out plan, never forget to stock on food that will last longer, have nutritional properties and can be prepared easily.
-Here are the emergency food that you should never go without:
+You’ll never know when emergencies arise, so it’s better to be prepared than sorry.
+When preparing your bug out plan, never forget to stock on food that will last longer, has nutritional properties, and can be prepared easily.

 Emergency Ration Bars

-They don’t taste good, that’s established.
-They’ve also been around since the early 1900s because they simply work and will keep you alive in case SHTF.
+These don’t taste good—that’s established.
+But emergency ration bars have been around since the early 1900s because they work and will keep you alive in case SHTF.
 These high-calorie ration bars are compact and can easily be stowed into a bag or kit in case you need to evacuate.
-While there’s been a variety of ration bars made over the years, you can also go out on a limb and try making one at home.

-Dried fruit like raisins, prunes, and apricots make for good survival food.
-They contain high fiber and can still taste pretty good even when stored for a long period of time.
-Mixed in with nuts and some cereal, you’ll have a pretty good breakfast, even in a bleak survival situation.
+Dried fruit like raisins, prunes, and apricots make some of the best survival food.
+They’re high in fiber and can still taste pretty good even when stored for a long period of time.
+Mixed in with nuts and some cereal, you’ll have a pretty decent breakfast, even in a bleak survival situation.